-An interesting new description of a jolly party thrown for the 3SQN boys in 1925 has been added to our article "Welcome to Richmond".
+An interesting new description of a jolly party thrown for the 3SQN boys in 1925 (after their "disaster-packed" flight from Victoria) has been added to our article "Welcome to Richmond".

-The website address for the “Australians at War Film Archive” with its extensive transcripts, videos and photos of many WW2 veterans, has been updated in our 'Links' page: www.australiansatwarfilmarchive.unsw.edu.au
+The new “Australians at War Film Archive” with its extensive transcripts, videos and photos of many WW2 veterans, is on our 'Links' page: www.australiansatwarfilmarchive.unsw.edu.au

 Our latest batch of 3SQN stories from across the years: